Taxiway F Cleanup and Restoration

 The Port had been working for nearly a decade with several other technical consultants and was not satisfied with the results or the pace at which the project was progressing.
 In 2009, another GeoEngineers client recommended the company to the Port.
 GeoEngineers met the Port’s high expectations by completing the project well within the expected timeframe and below budget.

 In parallel to the technical work, GeoEngineers assisted the Port in obtaining grant funding from the Washington State Department of Ecology for half of the estimated project costs and helped the Port settle historical insurance claims.
 Together, the funding from the two sources enabled the Port to complete the project with no out-of-pocket cost.

 On average, a project of this type requires 12 to 16 years to complete.
 However, the Port and the project team were committed to an aggressive project schedule facilitated by the Ecology grant.
-Our team of environmental, applied technology, permitting, stormwater, natural resources and planning experts completed the project in just three years’ time, with a final project cost that was significantly under budget.
+Our team of environmental, technology, permitting, stormwater, natural resources and planning experts completed the project in just three years’ time, with a final project cost that was significantly under budget.

 As a first step, GeoEngineers reviewed the previous work done on the site, and then re-evaluated the site and determined new cleanup levels that were both acceptable to regulatory agencies and managed risk in a more cost-effective manner.
 This approach helped eliminate unwarranted remediation of material with concentrations below regulatory concern, resulting in significant cost savings.